-The fvSchemes sets the numerical schemes for the case.
+The fvSchemes sets the numerical schemes to the case.
 It tells the solver in which manner the different terms should be solved.
 In an euler way as the ddtScheme means that the term is solved in first order, bounded and implicit way.

 A Gauss linear way means that the discretisation using gauss.
-It needs also an interpolation scheme and the linear scheme means that it is interpolate by second order.
-The upwind scheme is also used and this means interpolation in a first order upwind manner.
+It needs also a interpolation scheme and the linear scheme means that it interpolate by second order.
+The upwind also occurs and this means interpolation in a first order upwind manner.